Last Updated: 22 November 2021

-View the latest builds from your Azure DevOps and on-premise Team Foundation Server projects.
+View the latest builds in real time from your Azure DevOps projects.

-This project is a modernized resurrection of the original open source project by (now defunct) Orbit One.
-We've streamlined the service layer to use the latest Azure DevOps REST APIs for best performance, improved the styling, fixed some bugs, and migrated the whole thing to .Net Core.
-It runs as a Linux Docker Container, so can be set up to run on a Raspberry Pi in a matter of minutes.
+This project is a modernized resurrection of the original open source project by Orbit One.
+We've rewritten the service layer from scratch to use the latest Azure DevOps REST APIs for best performance, improved the styling, fixed some bugs, and migrated the whole thing to .Net Core.
+It can run as a Linux Docker container, including a pre-built ARM version that can be run on a Raspberry Pi in a matter of minutes.

-docker run --name buildscreen -p 80:80 -e AzureDevOpsProvider:ServerUrl="https://yourazdo.visualstudio.com" -e AzureDevOpsProvider:AuthToken="yourauthtoken" -e AzureDevOpsProvider:ProjectCollection="projectcolletion" -e AzureDevOpsProvider:Projects="comma,delimited,list" parksq/buildscreen:latest
+docker run --name buildscreen -p 80:80 -e AzureDevOpsProvider:ServerUrl="https://yourazdo.visualstudio.com" -e AzureDevOpsProvider:AuthToken="yourauthtoken" -e AzureDevOpsProvider:ProjectCollection="projectcolletion" -e AzureDevOpsProvider:Projects="comma,delimited,list" -e AzureDevOpsProvider:Organization="your-organization" parksq/buildscreen

 Replace the ServerUrl, AuthToken, ProjectCollection and Projects (comma delimited list if more than one) values with those appropriate for your setup.